priestc/giotto/docs/introduction.rst

 Giotto is a framework for building applications ina functional style.
 It is based on the concept of Model, View and Controllers.

+The framework is designed to enforce a clean style that results in code that is maintainable over a long period.

 Invocation cycle
 ----------------